A cruise on the Moskva River, the Gorky Park, the Kremlin and the departure for Siberia.

 The Moscow metro is one of the world’s most famous, and must certainly be the one with the most beautiful stations.

 We missed the end station, which resulted in an endless walk along the streets in what we thought was the other side of river.
 It was good therefore, to finally find Gorky Park for an ice cream and coffee.

 A famous park and gallery

 Here we parted.
 V & CJ wanted to see New Tretyakov Museum, we other three the Old.
 We walked a bit along the river and into a journey through centuries of Russian pictorial art.

 Without being an art historian I dare the assertion that the influence of Europe has been great for many centuries.
 Styles seem very familiar from museums in Norway and the Continent.
 The exception was the collection of icons dating back to the 1200s.

 Lunch was eaten at the museum restaurant.
 We decided with the help of an English-speaking at the next table to order a business lunch of four dishes for cheap 6,4 USD.
 Apparently the soup pot went to pieces, and another course was not available, but we were compensated.
 We were satisfied even.

 Oddly enough we met V & CJ in the exhibition rooms of the museum.
 Their museum was closed.
 Well done to bump into each other in a big museum.
 Even more random was that they took the metro back.
 We found them on the way out of Sokolniki station at our hotel.
 We were no sooner come into the hotel before the guide Maria rushed in with our tour companions for the coming two weeks.

 They checked in and went on to do the metro tour, while we veterans relaxed in the rooms and met for dinner at the hotel on time.
-Mary’s party did not.
+Maria’s party did not.
 But it was nice when they at long last arrived.